Want to work as Cabin Crew on a variety of aircraft to destinations worldwide? British Airways may be perfect for you!

 Before you start

-If you’re applying for the ‘Mixed Fleet’ positions look at the information on the BA website first to check that this is really for you – there are great progression opportunities but the role involves a hectic schedule, working 365 days a year in a variety of time zones.
+There are great progression opportunities but the role involves a hectic schedule, working 365 days a year in a variety of time zones, on both long and short-haul routes.

 You’ll need a copy of your current CV, remember to save it in either MS Word or PDF format.